maxxiimo/the-front-end-manifesto/foundation-styles.md

 It's time to build our foundation styles.
 Our [stylesheets][starter CSS] are written using Sass, but more important than the actual styles themselves – there are really not that many included – is the way that they are organized.

-In my experience, as you move along a Rails project and the project grows in complexity, and different authors contribute, stylesheets can become behemoths, unmanageable, and downright confusing.
-To avoid this it's highly advisable to start a project with some kind of organizational structure in place from the get-go.
-The styles I provide do exactly this.
+In my experience, as you move along a Rails project and the project grows in complexity, as different authors contribute, stylesheets can become behemoths, unmanageable, and downright confusing.
+To avoid this I highly recommend that you start a project with some kind of organizational structure in place from the get-go.
+The styles we will use in this chapter do exactly this.

 Before we begin will need to quickly set up Compass.